The deer rut at Margam Park

-You’d expect a good show at the Wildfowl & Wetlands Trust’s (WWT) Welsh HQ, and this wildlife hotspot on the Burry Inlet doesn’t disappoint.
+You’d expect a good show at the Welsh HQ of the Wildfowl & Wetlands Trust’s (WWT) and the WWT Llanelli Wetland Centre wildlife hotspot on the Burry Inlet doesn’t disappoint.
 50,000 wintering waterbirds arrive there each year.
 Highlights include the bittern and the comical sight of too many little egrets trying to roost in the same tree.
 You may also spot all five native species of owl.

 Autumn colours at Cwm Clydach